Click to Call Today:

 Big "T" traumas are those situations that were either life threatening or negatively life altering (ex: abuse, death or loss of a loved one, assault, experiencing or witnessing a severely distressing event, etc.).
 The big "T" traumas are easier to identify, but often people want to avoid talking about them because the symptoms that can be triggered are so debilitating.
 Little 't' traumas are often dismissed because sometimes people don't want to give them attention because they seem so "little" or "petty", however over time, their effects can add up and can affect us in ways similar to big "T" traumas.

 Sometimes, unresolved trauma may be from events that occurred when a person was at a pre-verbal stage of development.
 Those with these types of trauma may have a difficult time describing or expressing disturbing or distressing symptoms.
 These symptoms can be particularly "crazy-making" as there are literally no words to describe how one is feeling, only that there is a sense that something is terribly wrong or uncomfortable when they become triggered.

-Once the emotional charge is resolved through trauma treatment, we provide the sacred space for clients to talk through, review, and rewrite their trauma story, so that they are able to find and mine the "gold in the wound."
-We find that this also allows clients to build resiliency to future stressors and traumatic situations, so that they are able to more easily work through those situations without becoming stuck in the symptoms.
+Once the emotional charge is resolved through trauma treatment, sacred space is provided for clients to talk through, review, and rewrite their trauma story, so that they are able to find and mine the "gold in the wound."
+I find that this also allows clients to build resiliency to future stressors and traumatic situations, so that they are able to more easily work through those situations without becoming stuck in the symptoms.

 © 2007-2016 Renee Miller, PsyD, LMFT, Inc 18021 Sky Park Circle Ste E2 Irvine, Ca 92614